-Angela has taught middle and high school English, Social Studies, and Science for seven years.
+Angela has taught middle and high school English, Business English and Speech for nine years.
 She has a bachelor's degree in psychology and has earned her teaching license.

 Writing.
 It is everywhere and serves many functions in our society.
 However, the written word must follow specific guidelines in order to be effective communication.
 One such guideline is word order, which simply refers to the order words must fall in a sentence.
 Imagine that you are reading an article and you come across this sentence: 'Important for is to order written effective be word communication.'
 Does this make any sense at all?
 Of course not!
 This is because the word order is completely messed up.
 Reorder the words and you can clearly understand the message: 'Word order is important for written communication to be effective.'